grz0zrg/fsynth/documentation/mk/docs/index.md

 ## Requirement

 - Web. browser such as [Chromium](https://fr.wikipedia.org/wiki/Chromium_(navigateur_web)) (recommended), Opera, Safari or [Firefox](https://www.mozilla.org/fr/firefox/new) (MIDI is not supported by Firefox at the moment)
-- Mid-range GPU, Fragment was made and regularly used with a GeForce GTX 970
+- Mid-range GPU, Fragment was developed with a GeForce GTX 970
 - Mid-range multi-core CPU, a beefy CPU may be needed for advanced features
 - Not necessary but a MIDI device such as a MIDI keyboard is recommended